pixelizecc/discord-bot-v1/README.md

 ### Prerequisites

 - [Node.js](https://nodejs.org/) - Make sure you have Node.js installed.
 - [Discord Developer Portal](https://discord.com/developers/applications) - Create a bot application and obtain the token.
+Then scroll down and enable all "Privileged Gateway Intents."

 ### Installation